 - use transaction and isolation to handle the data consistency and integrity for sensitive data and operations

-- use turbo-pack + git-submodules + npm packages to handle different level of code share and the monorepo and multi-repo
+- git-submodules + npm packages to handle different level of code share and the monorepo and multi-repo, for AI Era, choose simple repo with shared code is better than npm dependency, which is more flexible and easy to maintain.

 - make full use of Next.js' layered cache system in page / routes,